-Tuvar daal is the most favored Dal in the northern state of India that is called Uttar pradesh.
-It is usually cooked everyday because of its simple preparation, delicious taste, and the amount of protein.
+Tuvar, Toor or Tur dal is the most favored Dal in the northern state of India that is called Uttar Pradesh.
+It is usually cooked everyday because of its simple preparation, delicious taste, and amount of protein.

 Tuvar dal is not only important in Uttar Pradesh but is a large part of North Indian and South Indian cuisines too.

-A modified cooked Tuvar dal can be used to make Rasam and Sambhar in south regions.
-Some variants of Tuvar Dal are known as Gujrati Dal, Dal tadka and Jeera Dal.
+A modified cooked Tuvar dal can be used to make Rasam and Sambhar in southern regions.
+Some variants of Tuvar Dal are known as Gujrati Dal, Dal tadka, and Jeera Dal.

 - 1 cup Tuvar dal/ split pigeon peas/yellow Arhar Dal